emo-bon/data-workflow-book/book/03-data-sources/sequence-data.md

 ### Sequence Crate

-In the context of EMO-BON, sequence metadata is available in the [sequencing-crate repository](https://github.com/emo-bon/sequencing-crate), along with links to both Genoscope (via genoscope IDs) and ENA (via ENA accession numbers).
+Sequence metadata is available in the [sequencing-crate repository](https://github.com/emo-bon/sequencing-crate), along with links to both Genoscope (via genoscope IDs) and ENA (via ENA accession numbers).
 The repository is structured in **shipment batches** (for example: [batch‑001](https://github.com/emo-bon/sequencing-crate/tree/main/shipment/batch-001)), where each batch folder contains all the files pertaining to that group’s analyses – metadata tables, accession mappings, and any supplementary documentation for that batch.